-Jean Piaget at New Morning School
+How the work of Jean Piaget applies to our method of learning at New Morning School

 You have to spill a little milk to grow…

-This fall parents at New Morning have been learning about Jean Piaget, a Swiss psychologist who researched the cognitive growth of children.
+This fall, parents at New Morning have been learning about Jean Piaget, a Swiss psychologist who researched the cognitive growth of children.

 Piaget writes, “The goal of intellectual education is not to know how to repeat or retain ready-made truths.
 (A truth that is parroted is only a half-truth.)
 It is learning to master the truth by oneself at the risk of losing a lot of time and going through all the roundabout ways that are inherent in real activity.”